swaptacular/swpt_accounts/protocol.rst

    the transfer is being dismissed, this MUST be an empty string. [#message-limitations]_

-transfer_flags : int32
-   Various bit-flags that the coordinator (the client that finalizes the prepared transfer) wants the recipient and the sender to see.
-If the transfer is being dismissed, this MUST be ``0``. [#flags-limitations]_

 ts : date-time
    The moment at which this message was sent (the message's timestamp).